-Table 1: Modules used during the Training
+Table 1.
+Modules used during the Training

-3.0.
-YARN COIL EXERCISE
+3. YARN COIL EXERCISE

 This exercise was part of the opening activities.
-It was meant for participants to get to know each other better and understand the need for co-operation and networking during the implementation of activities on the project and on the field as well.
-The exercise brought out the common responsibilities of participants in the implementation of the entire projects.
+It was meant for participants to get to know each other better and understand the need for co-operation and networking during the implementation of activities.
+The exercise helped participants to identify their individual roles and responsibilities in the implementation of the entire project.